ethyca/fides/README.md

     +++ b/fidesctl/demo_resources/demo_system.yml
     @@ -24,7 +24,7 @@ system:
          privacy_declarations:
-           - name: "Collect data for marketing"
+           - name: Collect data for marketing
              data_categories:
     -          # - user.provided.identifiable.contact # uncomment to add this category to the system
     +          - user.provided.identifiable.contact # uncomment to add this category to the system